clemsonMakerspace/Makerspace-CardScanner/README.md

 An explanation of the required Libraries:

 - **Tkinter**: Built-in Python library for GUI creation.
 - **Random**: Part of Python’s standard library for generating random numbers.
-This was going to be used for random chance of fun popups or music to keep the script engaging for interns.
+This was going to be used for random chance of fun popups or music to keep the script engagement but has not been implemented yet.
-- **Webbrowser**: Standard Python library to open web browsers.
+- **Webbrowser**: Standard Python library to open web browsers and used to open student directory in background.
 - **Subprocess**: Standard library for running external scripts/commands.
+The second .py file is opened this way to show over the scan screen.
 - **Sys**: For interacting with system-specific functions.
 - **Pillow (PIL)**: Used for image manipulation.
 - **CustomTkinter**: Used for modern basic graphics.
+Currently only used for second script.
 - **OpenPyXL**:For working with Excel documents.
 - **Screeninfo**: To get monitor display information to adjust the script size based on the display to make it work fullscreen on any computer.
 - **PyGetWindow**: Used for window management tasks.
 I don't remember why this is in there.